ali-hosain/toroid-studio/USER_GUIDE.md

 and that collection stops.

-**Send Feedback** lets you pick a category, describe the issue, optionally attach a screenshot (taken when you tap the button, before the form opens) and shows exactly what will be sent: your text, the category, an anonymous install ID and coarse device/app info (app version, Android version, device model, which runtimes are on, theme).
+**Send Feedback** lets you pick a category, describe the issue, optionally attach a screenshot (captured when you tap the button, before the form opens, but **never sent unless you tap "Attach screenshot"**) and shows exactly what will be sent: your text, the category, an anonymous install ID and coarse device/app info (app version, Android version, device model, which runtimes are on, theme).
 It never includes file contents, API keys or